k8s-101/workshop/sections/3-kubernetes-and-container-orchestration.md

 ## Deploying speedtest-web

 Let's deploy speedtest-web as well.
-The kubernetes configuration is very similar to speedtest-api, and is located in `/speedtest-web/Deployment/speedtest-web.yaml`.
+The Kubernetes configuration is very similar to speedtest-api, and is located in `/speedtest-web/Deployment/speedtest-web.yaml`.

 This time we only have to look at the _Service_: